 Many years ago, I produced some very creative pottery, which ceased, due to injuries received in a multiple vehicle accident.
 Although I tried to continue with my creative work, it was not possible.
 Thirty years have elapsed and, last winter, I felt the urge to produce a little more of my hand-built work and look forward to sharing some of it with you, as I produce further pieces.

 A while has elapsed, since I last contributed to this page.
-I was very ill, following surgery, in October, last year, and it has taken much grit and determination, to overcome that challenge.
+I was very ill, following surgery, in October, last year, and again in March/April of this year (2014), and it has taken much grit and determination, to overcome that challenge.
 Since my recovery, I have been busy with my writing and pottery – and all the things that make up everyday life.

 My tribe has increased and, with the birth of a recent baby boy, I now have four children, six granddaughters and five great grandchildren!
 It is wonderful to look back, many years, to the birth of my first child – the start of my personal family.
 How young and inexperienced I was, back then!
 It’s fascinating, to see them develop and grow to become beautiful, talented people, with strong personalities.
+We talk often on SKYPE and enjoy sharing our secrets.
 My Happy Book recently has a host of new entries!